javisantana/javisantana.com/_posts/2015-01-21-non-mercator-tiles.md

 In order to render map tiles CartoDB needs to things:

-- SQL query to fetch the data
+- · SQL query to fetch the data
-- CartoCSS style to render
+- · CartoCSS style to render

 Maps API uses ``the_geom_webmercator`` column by default as geometry source so when a geometry needs to be rendered you need to call with that name.
 It also expects that column is projected, no special SRID is required altough web mercator is for what was designed for.

+### client side code

 With that in mind we could tweak Maps API sending a geometry projected in something different than web mercator, so we can create this cartodb.js example: